daniel-molina/visualequation/doc/UI.md

 #### Rotate copars to the left (S-C-t)
 #### Rotate copars to the right (S-M-t)

-#### Destroy line (SHIFT-C-DEL)
+#### Kill line restricted (C-k)
-Delete every mate from the cursor to the right.
-Those which cannot be totally removed without flatting blocks will have their lops flatted.
-Use C-k if you prefer to keep the structure by replacing subeqs by PVOIDs instead of flatting.

-Killed subeq is saved on the kill-ring.
+If whole equation E is a juxt-block, remove every juxted of E to the right of the cursor.
+Killed juxteds are saved on the kill-ring.

-> **Note**: The flattening effect is forced here because it is a complex
-> command (three keys involved) instead of two as in C-k.
+With a negative argument, kill any subequation before cursor.
+#### Backward kill line restricted (C-u)
+Counter-part of *Kill line*.

+> **Note**: Default readline keybinding is undesired (C-x Rubout), so
+> keybinding of a very similar command (*Unix line discard*), which is not
+> going to be implemented in Visual Equation, is used instead.

+#### Unix line discard (Not to be implemented)
+Similar to *Backward kill line*.
+A negative argument has no effect.

+#### Kill line (S-C-DEL)
+1. Perform *Kill line restricted*.
+2. Remove every subeq to the right of the cursor using PVOIDs if needed to keep intact the structure of supeqs of selection (no flat).

+> **Note**: Destroying equation structure is quite unrelated to simple notion
+> of "kill line" so it has been avoided.

-#### Backward destroy line (S-C-BACKSPACE)
+#### Backward kill line (S-C-BACKSPACE)
-Delete every mate from the cursor to the left.
-Those which cannot be totally removed without flatting blocks will have their lops flatted.
-Use C-u if you prefer to keep the structure by replacing subeqs by PVOIDs instead of flatting.

-Killed subeq is saved on the kill-ring.

-> **Note**: The flattening effect is forced here because it is a complex
-> command (three keys involved) instead of two as in C-u.
+1. Perform *Backward kill line restricted*.
+2. Remove every subeq to the right of the cursor using PVOIDs if needed to keep intact the structure of supeqs of selection (no flat).

 #### Delete usupeq (M-C-w)
 If supeq is a juxted, vanish it (with all its subeqs).
 Else, replace it with a